1. Who are you and what inspires you today?

 6. What is your greatest strength as a result of that healing?

 Compassion and the motivation to help others realise their ability to heal themselves emotionally and spiritually.

 7. What is your favourite healing modality?

-My favourite healing creative modality: I cannot pick a favourite, I like painting and walking in nature at the moment; if I’m feeling low, playing music can change my energy.
+I like painting and walking in nature at the moment; if I’m feeling low, playing music can change my energy.
 Dancing makes me feel alive.
-Being in the rainforest gives me a sense of being held by the earth.
+Being in the rainforest gives me a sense of belonging, of being home.

 8. Please describe the details of your creative process and how it has evolved.

-For a while after my breakdown a few years ago I drew patterns with fine line pens that were very repetitive and somehow soothing but it wasn’t until I studied art therapy that I totally released any concern and judgement of the end result of my creativity.
+For a while after my breakdown a few years ago I drew patterns with fineline pens that were very repetitive and soothing but it wasn’t until I studied art therapy that I totally released any concern and judgement of the end result of my creativity.

 I’m currently making my way through Shelley Klammer’s online workshop, A Course in Creating Miracles.

 9. Describe yourself as whole and healed.
 Who are you in your essence?

 10. If the major healing theme of your life had a book or a movie title what would it be called?